-Since mid-2012, CCMU has had the privilege of convening these alliances in a statewide learning network, called the Colorado Network of Health Alliances, that aims to increase the capacity, visibility, and efficiency of their collective work.
+Since mid-2012, Colorado Coalition for the Medically Underserved (CCMU) has had the privilege of convening these alliances in a statewide learning network, Colorado Network of Health Alliances (the Network), that aims to increase the capacity, visibility, and efficiency of their collective work.

 View Colorado Network of Health Alliances in a larger map